assamite/itm_project/docs/source/index.rst

-This documentation covers the compression methods and bit-juggling done during the course **Project for Information-Theoretic Modeling** held at University of Helsinki's Department of Computer Science in fall 2014.
+This documentation covers the compression methods and bit-juggling done during the course **Project in Information-Theoretic Modeling** held at University of Helsinki's Department of Computer Science in fall 2014.

+The documentation is split into three parts:

+	* :doc:`group` contains information about the group and work done by each individual during the course
+	* :doc:`base_data/index` covers the files given by the course staff
+	* :doc:`penalty_data/index` covers the files submitted by the groups taking the course

 Indices and tables
 ==================